zzzprojects/docs/learnentityframeworkcore.com/pages/saving/execute-sql.md

 * database constraints, foreign keys, triggers, and transaction rules still apply

 For tracked entity workflows, see [SaveChanges](/saving/save-changes).

+For a deeper step-by-step explanation of what EF Core does internally when changes are saved through the normal tracked workflow, see [How SaveChanges Works](/saving/save-changes-how-it-works).

 For normal tracked inserts, updates, and deletes, see [Adding Data](/saving/adding-data), [Updating Data](/saving/modifying-data), and [Deleting Data](/saving/deleting-data).